raae/queen.raae.codes/content/gatsby-bootcamps/payment.md

 https://youtu.be/s2yjFq_wDsE

-If you'd like a slower pace, support, accountability, and community, join the boot camp, and I'll **guarantee** you'll have your **pay-what-you-want feature deployed** by the end of the week.
+If you would like to learn how to create a pay-what-you-want feature at a slower pace, with live support and group accountability — join the boot camp, and I'll **guarantee** you'll have your **pay-what-you-want feature deployed** by the end of the week 💪

-_If you actively participate that is 🤪_

 ## What you'll build